A27 road: History

-At Worthing, where the possibility of a bypass has often been discussed since 1967, even getting as far as passing the inspector's report at a public inquiry, the plan was dropped in 1996 following rising costs.
-Arundel and Worthing are both areas of known traffic congestion during times of peak usage.
-The proposed improvements for Worthing would have begun in 2025 and be completed by 2027, but the scheme has been dropped.

 A bridge over the level crossing at Beddingham was completed on 22 August 2008.
 The original proposal called for a dual carriageway standard link with a bridge over the crossing.
 However, the actual project involved improving the original single carriageway road by providing two lanes westbound and one lane eastbound between the Southerham and Beddingham roundabouts.

 Despite the limited improvements to the A27, it is still substantially quicker (usually more than an hour difference) to travel from Southampton to Margate via the M25 route compared to the coast route of A259, A27 and M27.

 Because of all the delays along its route, according to West Sussex County Council, the A27 is the most unreliable all-purpose trunk road in England.

 Further, it is widely considered by businesses on the coast to cost money and inhibit economic performance due to its unreliability and frequent congestion.
+A recent survey describes the A27 around Chichester as the third worst 'A' road (at 275.2 Seconds per vehicle per mile) in the country for delay.

-Highways England commissioned a report by "Transport Focus" to undertake road user priorities.
+Highways England commissioned a report by Transport Focus to undertake road user priorities.
 The South Central route, that is largely the A27, was one of the lower rated routes with 50% of users experiencing problems.
 Out of a list of strategic routes across the whole of England only two were rated worse than the South Central route: the M25 to Solent route (61%) and the London Orbital and M23 to Gatwick (58%).
 Further Highways England identified the A27 between Lancing and the A24; between Arundel and the A284; between the A23 and Polegate; also around Chichester as being some of worst performing links in the country for safety issues.
-One accident victim was Actor Desmond Llewelyn, who portrayed Q in a large portion of the James Bond film series and was fatally injured in a car accident on the A27 in 1999, at Firle, on the A23 to Polegate section.

 There are several sections of the A27 that fall inside the Highways Agency nationwide top 250 collision rankings: